Commercial Projects

 US multinational General Electric (GE) has completed the installation of 60 wind power turbines at the Kipeto Wind Farm in Kajiado, marking the end of major construction activities for the energy project.

-“Kipeto Energy on May 31, 2020 successfully installed the last of 60 wind turbine generators… we are very proud of the (team) who have worked tirelessly towards the achievement of this great milestone despite the current Covid-19 pandemic,” the firm said.
+“Kipeto Energy on May 31, 2020, successfully installed the last of 60 wind turbine generators… we are very proud of the (team) who have worked tirelessly towards the achievement of this great milestone despite the current Covid-19 pandemic,” the firm said.

-The outbreak of the Covid-19 pandemic in March disrupted many construction projects but GE continued, without any delays, with its back-office creating a safe working environment for technicians in the field.
+The outbreak of the Covid-19 pandemic in March disrupted many construction projects but GE continued, without any delays, with its back office creating a safe working environment for technicians in the field.

-With all 60 turbines in place, the wind farm is on track to be fully operational by end of the year – supplying Kenya Power with less expensive, renewable energy enough to power at least 40,000 homes.
+With all 60 turbines in place, the wind farm is on track to be fully operational by the end of the year – supplying Kenya Power with less expensive, renewable energy enough to power at least 40,000 homes.
 The two companies signed a power purchasing deal in July 2015.

-The Kipeto Wind Farm emerged as part of the US President Barack Obama’s ‘Power Africa’ initiative, which sought to add 30,000 megawatts of clean energy in sub-Saharan Africa.
+The Kipeto Wind Farm emerged as part of US President Barack Obama’s ‘Power Africa’ initiative, which sought to add 30,000 megawatts of clean energy in sub-Saharan Africa.

-The wind farm is funded by equity from growth markets investor Actis LLP, which holds an 88% stake, and Craftskills Wind Energy International – which holds a 12% stake, alongside Sh24 billion loan from the Overseas Private Investment Corporation (OPIC), the US government’s development finance body.
+The wind farm is funded by equity from growth markets investor Actis LLP, which holds an 88% stake, and Craftskills Wind Energy International – which holds a 12% stake, alongside a Sh24 billion loan from the Overseas Private Investment Corporation (OPIC), the US government’s development finance body.

 The African Trade Insurance Agency has been contracted to provide a 10-year standby on-demand insurance cover to protect the wind farm against the risk of payment delays by Kenya Power.